gcadau/Electronic-Components-AI-Detection/READ_ME.md

    A list of tuples (x, y, w, h, centroid_x, centroid_y, label, confidence), one for each detected object

      1. x

          A float representing the x coordinate of the top-left corner of the rectangular area of the detected_object
      2. y

+         A float representing the y coordinate of the top-left corner of the rectangular area of the detected_object
      3. w

+         A float representing the width of the rectangular area of the detected_object
      4. h

+         A float representing the height of the rectangular area of the detected_object
      5. centroid_x

+         A float representing the x coordinate of the centroid of the detected_object
      6. centroid_y

+         A float representing the y coordinate of the centroid of the detected_object
      7. label

+         A string describing the classification related to the object
      8. confidence

+         A float (between 0 and 1) describing the confidence (i.e., probability of the prediction) associated with the detection

 > **Author:** Giovanni Cadau